Resources and support to help you network & find a mentor.

 Before: Explore how to set up and conduct an informational interview.
 Organize your list of potential contacts and start making your requests to connect.
-Once an informational interview has been scheduled, create a list of questions .
+Once an informational interview has been scheduled, prepare by creating a list of questions to ask.
 We recommend these questions but be sure to avoid questions that might make your contact feel uncomfortable.

 During: In the very beginning of the conversation, your goal should be to build rapport with your contact by asking for information and advice.
-Do not expect your contact to offer more than providing information initially.
-Eventually your contact might offer to look at your resume or forward along your application materials to Human Resources.
+Do not expect your contact to offer you anything more than information, especially on your first meeting.
+Eventually your contact may offer to look at your resume or forward your application materials to Human Resources.

 Start your informational interview by greeting your contact warmly and thanking them for taking time out of their schedule.
 Remind them briefly of the reason you wanted to connect.
 Mention that you prepared a few questions.
-When asking your questions, give ample time to answer without interruption.
+When asking your questions, allow your contact ample time to answer without interruption.
 Take notes minimally if needed but do not let your notetaking be a distraction.

 After: When completed with the informational interview, verbally thank them again.
 Ask if there is anyone else they think you should connect with and if they would be willing to refer you.
 Send them a thank you email within 48 hours.